 - Add dry ingredients.
 Fold the flour, breadcrumbs, baking powder, orange zest, and spices into the egg mixture until smooth and well blended.
 Make sure there are no lumps of flour or other ingredients.

 - Add the fruit.
 Dump the chopped walnuts, the fruit mixture, and any remaining brandy into the cake batter.
-Gently stir the figgy pudding batter until everything is well mixed, then pack the batter into the prepared pudding basin.
+Gently stir the batter until everything is well mixed, then pack the batter into the prepared basin.

-- Cover the pudding.
-Place the prepared cover parchment-side down on top of the pudding.
-Tightly tie a string under the rim of the pudding basin, then make a string handle so you can lift the pudding out of the pot.
+- Cover.
+Place the prepared cover parchment-side down on top of the basin.
+Tightly tie a string under the rim of the basin, then make a string handle so you can lift the pudding out of the pot.
 Roll up the edges of the foil and parchment to create a seal.

 Steaming the Pudding (4 hrs)